-Regional Health Care Affiliates, Inc. is a non-profit community health center and federally qualified health center.
+Health First Community Health Center is a non-profit community health center and federally qualified health center.
 We began operations in March of 2010 in Providence, KY.
-We now operate 8 locations in Caldwell, Daviess, Henderson, Hopkins, Mclean and Webster counties.
-We serve approx. 8,000 patients annually with a total of 30,000 patient visits annually.
+We now operate 8 locations in Caldwell, Daviess, Henderson, Hopkins, Mclean, Union, and Webster counties.
+In 2022, we served 15,815 patients with a total of 54,099 visits system-wide.

 What is a Community Health Center?
-Health centers provide high quality preventive and primary health care to medically underserved and uninsured people.
-Approximately 1 in 14 people in the U.S. relies on a HRSA-funded health center for medical care.
+Health centers provide high-quality preventive and primary health care to medically underserved and uninsured people.
+Approximately 1 in 12 people in the U.S. relies on a HRSA-funded health center for medical care.

-Nearly 1,400 health centers operate 9,800 service delivery sites in the U.S. These health centers employ more than 170,000 staff who provide care for nearly 23 million patients.
+Nearly 1,400 health centers operate approximately 12,000 service delivery sites in the U.S. These health centers employ more than 170,000 staff who provide care for nearly 27 million patients.
 For millions of Americans, including some of the most vulnerable individuals and families, health centers are the essential medical home where they find services that promote health, diagnose and treat disease and disability and help them cope with environmental challenges that put them at risk.

 How does our Health Center Work?

 - Provide appropriate and necessary services with fees adjusted on patients’ ability to pay (referred to as the sliding fee scale),